Active Travel & Health

 The Working Group on Active Travel and Health looks at the impact that urban and regional transport has on the environment and on health.

-Through the group, POLIS partners with WHO’s Transport, Health and Environment Pan-European Programme in view of their high-level ministerial meeting in 2021, the Transport Decarbonisation Alliance’s Community of Interest on Active Travel and the ‘Pathway to Walkable Cities’ partnership, which includes ITDP, IRAP and WHO.
+Through the group, POLIS partners with WHO’s Transport, Health and Environment Pan-European Programme (THE PEP) in the Partnership on Active Mobility, linking high-level strategy to regions and cities realities, the Transport Decarbonisation Alliance’s Community of Interest on Active Travel and DUT Driving Urban Transitions.

-Topics being discusses in this working group are:
+Topics being discussed in this Working Group are:

 Inclusivity, accessibility and safety